coderamen666/srd-v3.5-md/epic/epic-monsters-g-w.md

 Artist) each round, making an opposed grapple check against the cocoon (check modifier +37 for the cocoon).
 A thorciasid can reinforce a partial cocoon by spending a standard action secreting additional goo.
-Each action so spent provides an additional +5 to the cocoon's grapple check modifier.
+Each action so spent provides an additional +5 to the cocoon’s grapple check modifier.
 Visually, the victim becomes more and more covered and is finally com-pletely encased in a cocoon.
-Even fully encased victims can still breathe, and a thorciasid can drain a victim's life force at its leisure.
+Even fully encased victims can still breathe, and a thorciasid can drain a victim’s life force at its leisure.

 **Ability Drain (Su):** On a successful melee touch attack with a